LifeStories - how does it work?

 I'll sometimes gently probe to understand you better: Could you tell me more about xyz?
 How did xyz make you feel?
 What did xyz mean to you?

 I transcribe our conversation.
 This will take about a week to 10 days.
 I send you (or a relative) the transcript via email.
 The document can be printed out, corrections and additions made.
 If needed, the amended document is scanned and sent back to me.
-When I have worked in the amendments, I will print out our conversation and send the final document by post.
+When I have worked in the amendments, I will send the final document by email.
 It is yours and I delete my recording.